dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 * The first game was always going to find the edges of the implementation and naturally the development ran into a few bugs which were fixed along with writing the game on the first day.
 * Prompting an AI to write a story needs guidelines otherwise it just goes no where.
 It's important to set out clearly that there will need to be a conclusion in a fixed number of iterations.
-* Players struggle to think of suitable terms, having the AI suggest some seems like an AI talking to an AI, but play testers appreciated having the suggestions.
+* Players struggle to think of suitable terms, having the AI suggest some seems like an AI talking to an AI, but playtesters appreciated having the suggestions.
-* The Open AI API can take 10+ seconds to respond now and again, you have to account for that possibility in design.
+* The OpenAI API can take 10+ seconds to respond now and again, you have to account for that possibility in design.

 ## Day 2 - Dating AI Game
 <a href="/img/blog/callouts/dating-ai-game.png" target="_blank"><img align="right" width="150" style={{ marginLeft: '20px' }}  src="/img/blog/callouts/dating-ai-game.png"></img></a>